 We’ll show you how to get from the airport to the centre of Paris now.

-The cheapest is the T7 tram, where a ticket will set you back just €2.10.
+The cheapest way is on the T7 tram, where a ticket costs just €2.15.
 The tram can be reached from Terminal Sud (Terminal 4).
-You get off at Villejuif-Louis Aragon station, where you jump on the metro 7 (another ticket for €2.10) and from there you go straight to the centre.
+You get off at Villejuif-Louis Aragon station, where you jump on the metro 7 (another ticket for €2.15) and from there you go straight to the centre.
 The journey time is 40 minutes.
-The tram runs from 05:30 to 00:30 and is part of the Paris Navigo Decouverte Pass.
+The tram runs every 8-15 minutes from 5:30 AM to 12:30 AM (05:30-00:30).
+It is part of the Paris Navigo Decouverte Pass.

-The other, slightly easier but also more expensive option is the direct Orlybus bus for €11.20, which takes you in 30 minutes to Place Denfert-Rochereau to the Paris Catacombs, from where you can easily get where you need to go.
-If you plan to take the metro to the centre, you will need to buy a ticket for €2.10 (unless you have a travel card).
+The other, slightly easier but also more expensive option is the direct Orlybus for €11.50 (€10.30 with Navigo Easy), which takes you to Place Denfert-Rochereau to the Paris Catacombs in 30 minutes.
+From there, it’s easy to get where you need to go.

-The last option is the special Orlyval metro line, which will take you to the RER B Antony station in a few minutes for €15.40, where you can get on the train – the price is for a combined Orlyval and RER B train ticket to the centre.
-The Orlyval line operates from 6:00 to 23:30.
-Not part of the Paris Navigo Decouverte Pass..
+Another option is the special Orlyval metro line, which takes you to the RER B Antony station in a few minutes for €14.50, where you can catch the train.
+The price is valid for a combined Orlyval and RER B train ticket to the centre (you don’t need to buy a new ticket).
+The Orlyval line operates from 6:00 AM to 11:30 PM (06:00-23:30).
+Not included in the Paris Navigo Decouverte Pass.

 Charles de Gaulle Airport can be found to the north-east, approximately 23 km from the centre.
 It is the second largest airport in Europe.

 RER B trains are the easiest way to get from Charles de Gaulle Airport to central Paris.
-A one-way journey costs €11.45 and you’ll be in the centre in 30 minutes.
+A one-way trip costs €11.80 and you’re in the centre in 25-45 minutes, depending on where you’re going.
+The train runs during the day with a frequency of 10-15 minutes.

 You cannot use a t+ ticket to travel from the airport.